sonicsection/ShdTH-WidescreenSubtitles/README.md

 ## What's Included

 - `With HUD` and `No HUD` folders with subtitle files.
-- Optional folder: **Reloaded 1.2 Level Files**, which removes hint balls in stages without bosses.
+- **Reloaded 1.2 Level Files**, which removes hint balls in stages without bosses.
 - Compatible and recommended for use with [Ultimate Mode](https://github.com/sonicsection/ShdTH-UltimateMode), enhancing the overall gameplay experience.

 ---